firefoundary/guru-sikshan/README.md

 3. For backend route changes, run the Express API in `packages/backend-api`.
 4. For retrieval/chat or AI orchestration changes, run `python app.py` in `packages/ai-personalization/src`.

-## Troubleshooting

-- If the dashboard logs in but data requests fail, confirm the backend JWT header is being attached by the frontend API client.
-- If the backend can’t reach the AI service in Docker, replace `localhost` with the AI container name in `AI_SERVICE_URL`.
-- If the AI service boots locally but not in Docker, confirm it binds to `0.0.0.0` and that port `5001` is exposed.
-- If Supabase calls fail, verify the service-role key is present in backend and AI service environment files.

-## Repository hygiene

-Recommended add-ons if they are not already present:

-- `.env.example` files in each package.
-- `.dockerignore` files per package.
-- A root `docker-compose.yml`.
-- A short `Makefile` or task runner for `up`, `down`, `logs`, and `build`.
-- A `/health` endpoint in all three services.

 ## Quick start